GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Results

 \paragraph{Findings}{We find that in this \ac{UAV} study, optimality is rather easy to learn for the data-driven models.
 Even when trained on 5\% of data ($\sim$3.5k designs), the distribution of optimality closely matches the underlying dataset.
 In contrast, learning our coupled, non-convex constraints is highly data-intensive.
 For all data-driven models, feasibility scales extremely weakly with increasing compute budgets.
-In contrast, the gradient-driven \ac{DF}-\ac{GLUE} \textit{reaches high feasibility using orders of magnitude less compute} (see Figure~\ref{fig:opt_vs_compute_case_1_b}).}
+The gradient-driven \ac{DF}-\ac{GLUE}, however, \textit{reaches high feasibility using orders of magnitude less compute} (see Figure~\ref{fig:opt_vs_compute_case_1_b}).
+Notably, \ac{DF}-\ac{GLUE} produces a full generative model in less wall-clock time than any of the \ac{DD}-\ac{GLUE} variants (see Table~\ref{tab:runtime-stats}, where \ac{DD}-\ac{GLUE} models are shown at 100\% dataset training).
+Despite not requiring forward passes through the geometry layer, \ac{DD}-\ac{GLUE} training remains expensive due to the large datasets involved.
+For producing a single design, \ac{ALM}-\ac{GD} remains the most cost-effective approach at $<$3k geometry evaluations per run.}